-The way in which energy is produced, generated, transported, stored and supplied to consumers is changing.
-The push to reduce carbon emissions and the deployment of new technologies means the energy system is in transition to one that is low carbon, more decentralised, smart and flexible.
+The way energy is produced, generated, transported, stored and supplied to consumers is changing.
+The drive to reduce carbon emissions and the deployment of new technologies means the energy system is in transition to one that is lower carbon, more decentralised, and more dynamic and responsive.
+We are also likely to see consumers using energy in new ways to reduce carbon emissions in heat and transport.
+In particular, changes in the way we heat our homes and the growth and deployment of electric vehicles could have significant implications for both the gas and electricity system.

-At the same time, we are seeing new and potentially disruptive business models entering the market.
+At the same time, we are seeing new and potentially disruptive business models entering the market and new applications being deployed in homes and businesses.
 Some of these are based on new energy technologies, some are focused on local communities, and others are building on innovative use of information technology.